Bite Alignment Treatment

 etc.

-Mouthpieces can often be fabricated under health insurance coverage.
-“TMJ Mouthpiece” is one effective treatment method for symptom relief.
+Mouthpieces can be made under insurance coverage.
+“TMJ Disorder Mouthpiece” is one of the effective treatments for symptom relief.

 Surgical Therapy

-If symptoms do not improve with the conservative therapies mentioned above, or if there are structural problems with the jaw joint, surgical treatment may be considered.
-Surgical treatments include arthroscopy and arthrocentesis (joint lavage).
-If surgical treatment is deemed necessary, our clinic will refer you to affiliated university hospitals or general hospitals with advanced medical facilities.
+If symptoms do not improve with the above conservative treatments or if there are structural issues with the jaw joint, surgical treatment may be considered.
+Surgical treatments include arthroscopic surgery and joint lavage therapy.
+If surgical treatment is deemed necessary, we will refer you to a university hospital or general hospital with advanced medical facilities that we collaborate with.

 Frequently Asked Questions (FAQ)

-Mild cases of TMJ disorder may heal naturally.
-However, if symptoms persist or worsen, we recommend visiting a dental clinic promptly.
-Neglecting it can lead to chronicity or worsening of the condition.
+Mild TMJ disorder may heal naturally.
+However, if symptoms persist or worsen, it is recommended to visit a dental clinic early.
+Leaving it untreated can lead to chronic or severe conditions.

 Is TMJ disorder treatment painful?

-TMJ disorder treatment generally starts with conservative therapies that do not involve pain.
-Mouthpiece therapy and physical therapy rarely cause pain.
+TMJ disorder treatment generally starts with painless conservative therapies.
+Treatments like mouthpiece therapy and physical therapy rarely cause pain.

 How long does TMJ disorder treatment take?

 The duration of TMJ disorder treatment varies depending on the severity of symptoms and the treatment method.
-Improvement may be seen in a few weeks, or it may take several months or longer.
-Our clinic formulates a treatment plan based on each patient’s condition and explains it carefully.
+Some cases improve in a few weeks, while others may take several months.
+At our clinic, we develop a treatment plan tailored to each patient’s condition and explain it thoroughly.

 How much does TMJ disorder treatment cost?

-In most cases, TMJ disorder treatment is covered by health insurance.
+TMJ disorder treatment is mostly covered by insurance.
 Mouthpiece therapy is also covered by insurance.
-However, some specialized treatments or tests may not be covered.
-We will explain the details during the counseling session.
+However, some special treatments and tests may not be covered.
+Details will be explained during the consultation.

-A mouthpiece is primarily worn during sleep to reduce the burden on the jaw joints and teeth caused by grinding or clenching.
-It may also be recommended for use during the day for those with daytime clenching habits.
+A mouthpiece is mainly worn during sleep to reduce the burden on the jaw joints and teeth caused by grinding and clenching.
+It may also be recommended for those with daytime clenching habits.

-While TMJ disorder cannot be completely prevented, paying attention to the following can reduce the risk:
+While TMJ disorder cannot be completely prevented, being mindful of the following can reduce the risk.

 Director, SACHI Dental Clinic / 2016 Graduated from Nippon Dental University, School of Life Dentistry / 2017 Completed clinical training at Tokyo Medical and Dental University (currently: Tokyo University of Science), Faculty of Dentistry / 2025 Opened SACHI Dental Clinic